kojix2/cry-wasm/README.md

 1. Install llvm for macOS and lld for Ubuntu.
 Set PATH so that `wasm-ld` can be called.
     1. For example, if you install llvm on macOS with homebrew, `PATH="/usr/local/opt/llvm/bin:$PATH"` or `PATH="/opt/homebrew/Cellar/llvm/<version>/bin:$PATH"`
 1. Download [WebAssembly Libs for WASI](https://github.com/lbguilherme/wasm-libs) with `rake vendor:wasi_libs`
+1. Run `bundle install`.
+Because cry-wasm depends on the latest API, we use the github master of wasmer-ruby and wasmtime.

 ```sh
 # Not yet available.
 Please see development section.